LFritzler/MiniProject-2-C/README.md

 # MiniProject-2-C
-Implementing the master slave threads in C
+Implementing the master slave threads in C language.